 All listed authors must sign the copyright transfer agreement.
 No article will be published without a copyright transfer agreement signed by all the listed authors.
 The signed copyright transfer agreement should be scanned and submitted online.

-After receiving the final acceptance, authors can not claim the withdrawal of their manuscript.
+After receiving the final acceptance, the authors cannot claim the withdrawal of their manuscript.

 6. Corresponding Author Responsibilities: